AxiansITSecurity/Restsh/docs/FirstSteps/Install.rst

 -  sed
 -  yq

-.. warning:: Restsh is not compatible with the BusyBox utilities, which are used by Alpine Linux, for example.
+.. warning:: Restsh is not compatible with the BusyBox utilities that are used by e.g. Alpine Linux.

 .. code:: sh